 4. Capacity improves

-If recovery is insufficient, fatigue accumulates and adaptation is compromised.
-If workload is reduced too much, the stimulus is not enough to provoke change.
-Sustainable progress exists between these extremes.
+If recovery is insufficient, fatigue accumulates and adaptation is compromised, this is the overtraining edge.
+If workload is reduced too much, the stimulus is not enough to provoke change, this is the detraining edge.
+Sustainable progress lives between the two, and finding that band is what programming is for.

 Types of Adaptation